 Any bugs which remain after an epic release, need to be relabeled and prioritized in the general process because they are now affecting live customers.
 It is the responsibility for the PM and engineering lead of the epic to label and prioritize these.
 It is expected that the vast majority of these bugs (if not all) will be addressed as part of the cooldown sprint

 What happens if a bug sits around for a while?
-Well, it depends on the team that owns the repo.
-Each team defines a threshold for the Week, Month and Eventually labels.
+QA team along with the repo admins define a threshold for the Week, Month and Eventually labels.
 If a repo passes its threshold one of two things will happen.
 The team owning the repo may go directly into a bug sprint.
 If that team is focused on something time critical, or if there is a big context switching cost, the next viable sprint is chosen to begin a bug sprint.
-These rules are determined by the repo admins.